 - Verify your contact person at each facility.
 Make sure the person’s name (plus email address and phone number) is written in full and spelled correctly.
 This is the same for any emergency contact.

 TIP: First responders need specific information quickly.
 Therefore it’s critical that the employee who signed the Tier II report be knowledgeable about the reporting form’s content and its accuracy.

 Helpful EPCRA Tier II reporting resources

-With the end-to-end Encamp platform and its EPCRA module, our customers make Tier II reporting and environmental compliance faster, easier, and more accurate.
+With the end-to-end Encamp platform, our customers make Tier II reporting and environmental compliance faster, easier, and more accurate.
 They even submit their final Tier II reports to all required agencies via Encamp.
 But mostly, their business gets a single pane of glass to manage each facet of Tier II reporting and manage EPCRA compliance year round — and say farewell to annual fire drills for 312 reporting or missed 302 notifications.